Juice Boy Videos

 Its goals however are synonymous with those of the capitalist National Security State with whom digital media data-logic mavens (Google, Facebook, Amazon, Apple, Palantir, and Microsoft among others) are contractual partners – literally defense contractors as author Yasha Levine discusses in his book “Surveillance Valley: The Secret Military History of The Internet” – sucking on the taxpayer’s teat while enforcing and enhancing neoliberal economic hierarchies via, among other stratagems, the privatization and manipulation of public consciousness as another resource to be exploited, effectively dumbing us down at our expense; who then anoint themselves as sole arbiter for the why, the how, and to whom information is disseminated; and most important of all – as media analyst and former FCC commissioner Marshall McLuhan laid out in his book “The Medium Is The Massage” – ultimately determine what the message is; its portals featuring a “Barbie” or “Ken” propped up in front of a symbolic institutional edifice force-feeding The Word to The Herd.

-Mainstream and Social Media [MSM] at its core is anti-social – a digital playground ostensibly created for a user to freely express uniqueness; a freedom that, as promulgated and practiced under the ethos of neoliberalism, is however subject to a regimen of algorithmic policing; the recording and storing of every comment, every Like, each share, each emoji, each selfie [yeah..even what you look like], every friend, all faves, each preference; the totality of every user’s shared experiences and personal metadata – to be subsequently vacuumed up, privatized, and effectively embossed with an imprimatur of corporate copyright – legally accomplished without paying one red cent to each user for that metadata.
+Mainstream and Social Media [MSM] at its core is anti-social – a digital playground ostensibly created for a user to freely express uniqueness; a freedom that, as promulgated and practiced under the ethos of neoliberalism, is however subject to a regimen of algorithmic policing; the recording and storing of every comment, every Like, each share, each emoji, each selfie [yeah..even what you look like], every friend, all faves, each preference; the totality of every user’s shared experiences and personal metadata – to be subsequently vacuumed up, privatized, and effectively embossed with an imprimatur of corporate copyright – legally accomplished without paying one red cent to each user for that metadata – then subsequently deploying the results algorithmically to brainwash the population.
 As Counterpunch columnist Jennifer Matsui posits in a recent post: